Coy H. Browning

 What to Do if You Get in a Car Accident Without Insurance in Florida

-If you are involved in a car accident without insurance in FL, there are a few important steps you should take.
+If you are involved in a car accident without insurance in Florida, there are a few important steps you should take.
 First, you should make sure that everyone involved in the accident is safe and call for medical assistance if needed.

 Next, you should exchange contact and insurance information with the other driver(s) involved in the accident.